Skip to main content

 • sind does not automatically repair drift or failures

-sind provides commands for inspection (get, status), modification (create/delete worker), and simulation (power), but these are imperative operations, not declarative state management.
+sind provides commands for inspection (get), modification (create/delete worker), and simulation (power), but these are imperative operations, not declarative state management.

 This is intentional: sind is a development and testing tool, not a production cluster controller.